 The devices would require that the user subscribe to a data plan from his cellular service provider, said a spokesman for Blaupunkt, which was sold to the German holding company Aurelius by Bosch in December, in a deal that is pending approval.

-A Blaupunkt spokesman said the prototypes were displayed to gauge industry interest and no pricing or shipping plans have been finalized.
+A Blaupunkt spokesman said the prototypes were displayed to gauge industry interest and no shipping plans have been finalized.